Operation Kutschera: Aftermath

 The Germans held Kutschera's funeral ceremony in the Brühl palace.
 His body was then transported to Berlin on a special train.
 On the next day, 2 February 1944, Germans shot 300 civilian hostages in one of the last public executions in the city before the outbreak of the Warsaw Uprising.
 Also, Germans imposed a 100 million złoty tribute on Polish residents of Warsaw and Warsaw County.

 In popular culture

-The execution of Kutschera was the subject of the 1959 movie Zamach by Jerzy Passendorfer.
+The assassination of Kutschera was the subject of the 1959 movie Zamach by Jerzy Passendorfer.
 Every year the operation is commemorated by Polish Scouts.